Biruk Abera Cherkose (Ph.D.)

 About my current research

-I am a researcher at the Colorado School of Mines (CSM) working primarily on geologic hydrogen exploration using the magnetotelluric (MT) geophysical method.
+My current work involves working primarily on geologic hydrogen exploration using the magnetotelluric (MT) and potential field methods.
 My research focuses on understanding geologic hydrogen systems, with particular emphasis on mapping the distribution of serpentinization in potential source rocks.

 Recent publications related to the Geologic Hydrogen projects at the CGEM

-• Cherkose, B. A., Zhang, Z., Li, Y. (2026).
+Cherkose, B. A., Zhang, M., Li, Y. (2026).
 Detecting Serpentinization Related Electrical Anisotropy Using Magnetotelluric Phase Tensors: Application in Geologic Hydrogen Exploration, Journal of Geophysics and Engineering, https://doi.org/10.1093/jge/gxag023

 Invited Talks